alanzhao/cloudKitchenProject/README.md

 this is a take home project for cloud kitchen

  ### Prerequisites
- System should have brew, python3, and pip
+ System should have brew, python3, and pip installed already.

  ### Install and start redis
  ```